tyleretters/nor.the-rn.info/_posts/2022-04-27-social-fast-opsec-loose-lips-sink-ships.md

 And this in a really round about way brings us to the current Musk / Twitter controversy.
 (For those of you reading in the far future, it looks like Musk is going to acquire Twitter for $44 billion.)

 There is a future where Musk, personally, will be able to read your DMs.
 He'll have jolly green terminal screen to clickity-clack your name into and pull up ever Twitter handle you've ever had.
 And read every message you ever sent.
-Ever message his exes ever sent...
+Every message his exes ever sent...

 Free speech is pretty asymmetrical when you take unfathomable into the equation, eh?